1. Can I choose the family that I want to adopt my baby? Can I meet them?

 Family Life Services charges an adoption fee to the adoptive parents to cover legal, medical, and counseling expenses.
 Part of that fee is used to cover the birth mother’s medical expenses associated with her pregnancy if she chooses to make an adoption plan.
 The medical expenses are paid after the child has been legally placed with the adoptive parents and an itemized bill of medical expenses must be submitted to the agency prior to payment.

 8. If the adoption agency and/or the adoptive parents help with my expenses, what would that include?

 Family Life Services adoption fees cover medical expenses, as well as legal expenses, including but not limited to an attorney who represents the agency for legal proceedings.
-The agency also works with Liberty Godparent Home, a residential maternity home for young women who need a place to live during their pregnancy which may be a housing resource for eligible residents.
 Additional expenses paid by the agency may include reasonable living expenses such as rent, utilities, and food during the time in which the birthmother is unable to work.
 The birthmother’s inability to work due to the pregnancy must be documented by a letter from her physician prior to any financial assistance.
 The payment of these expenses must be approved by the agency’s director and must be allowable by Virginia law.

 9. Can I see the baby in the hospital?

 Yes.
 Each birthmother can determine for themselves how much time they would like to spend with the child while in the hospital.
 Your caseworker can help you to make an individualized hospital plan and evaluate various issues including bonding, the needs of your child, and your own physical needs during your hospital stay.